Dehydrated Food versus Freeze Dried Food

 FREEZE DRIED FOOD

-Freeze drying is a dehydration process as well – with some differences which enable the food to become MUCH drier than dehydrated food.
+Freeze drying is also a dehydration process – with some differences which enable the food to become MUCH DRIER than dehydrated food.

 The freeze-dry process is a professional process which is very expensive to reproduce at home.

-The foods are cooked, processed and then they are frozen.
-During the freezing process, the surrounding air pressure is reduced (vacuum chamber) to allow the frozen water in the food to change from a ‘solid phase to a gas phase’ to remove even more moisture.
+The foods are processed / frozen, and during the freezing process the surrounding air pressure is reduced in a vacuum chamber to enable the (frozen) water in the food to change from a ‘solid phase’ to a ‘gas phase’ in order to remove even more moisture.

-Freeze drying removes more water than dehydrating (down to just a few percent), so it lengthens a food’s shelf life.
+Freeze drying removes more water from foods than dehydrating (down to just a few percent!), so it lengthens the shelf life.
 Many vendors of freeze dried foods claim shelf life as long as 25 years.

-Freeze-dried foods can be amazingly tasty and good – due to the unique process which retains even more flavor and nutrients.
+Freeze-dried foods can taste amazingly delicious due to the unique process which retains even more flavor and nutrients.